 Mastador is considered as one of the best hybrid dogs to own.
 He is naturally affectionate and loyal to his master.
 Furthermore, Mastadors are very mild-mannered and show minimal to no aggression unless they are protecting their master.

 Mastadors are low maintenance dogs that will thrive in any environment.
 They are happy to cohabit with you in your town apartment or chase after the kid’s kite in your country house.
-Mastadors grow to be large strong dogs with a lot of energy.
-And you will need all the energy you can master to contain him.
+Mastadors grow to be large, strong dogs with much energy.
+Moreover, you will need all the power you can master to contain him.

 Table of Contents

 His exact origin is not well known though word has it that the first Mastador cross-breed was discovered in the United States.
 What we know for sure is that his parents are of English (Bullmastiff) and Canadian (Labrador retriever) descent.
 Mastador puppies were crossbred for the main reason of producing loyal family dogs.